 Once you have all your federal forms filled out, you’ll need to calculate whether you owe any tax.
 If so, you’ll need to write a check for the exact amount, payable to the IRS.
 Instructions for mailing the funds to the IRS are available on the tax form and accompanying instructions.

 The process is the same for any required state tax return, but you must submit it to your state’s Department of Revenue or equivalent office.

 If you don’t file a tax return, you may be subject to penalties and interest.
 Failure to comply with your tax obligations may also prevent you from obtaining a U.S. visa in the future.

 Yes!
 We’ve partnered with Sprintax, the only online federal and state self-prep tax software for non-residents in the U.S. When you create a Sprintax account, their system will assist you in preparing federal and state tax returns that are fully compliant with current regulations.
 They will also enable you to identify any tax deductions and exemptions to maximize your legal tax refund, plus their software will automatically check to see if you are eligible to reduce or waive your taxes as a result of a tax treaty between your country and the United States.
 24/7 live chat assistance is also available to help you throughout the filing process.

 Sprintax was used by over 165,000 international students last year, and the average Federal refund received by eligible students was over $1,000.

-For MPOWER borrowers who are nonresidents and still in school, we’ve secured a special offer that will allow you to file your federal taxes and Form 8843 for free through Sprintax.
+For MPOWER student borrowers, we’ve secured a special offer that will allow you to file your federal taxes and Form 8843 for free through Sprintax.

 All you need to do is: